Updated September 1, 2020 with additional recent experiences.

 My sales inventory has mainly consisted of clothing and accessories, including luxury handbags, shoes, outdoor activewear, occasion dresses, and daily staples.
 The platforms I’m covering today are:

 And all this, of course, with a final comparison table at the end of the post.
+I’ll mainly focus on the experience as a seller, but will add in buyer notes when applicable.

 Poshmark is a mobile app-based marketplace for women’s, men’s and children’s apparel along with home goods, a recent addition.
 Items you list are organized in your “closet”, which is like a profile that displays all your items, available and sold.